spryker/spryker-docs/docs/scos/dev/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim/configure-akeneo-pim-integration-app.md

 2. In the **Name** field, enter the name of your entity transformer.
 As you are entering the name, the identifier will be populated automatically based on the name.
 3. Optional: In the **Description** field, add the description of your route.
 4. To activate the entity transformer, set the status to *Enabled*.
 5. In *Settings*, select *Data, transform using mappers and conditions*.
-QUESTIONS: WHAT DOES THIS SETTING MEAN?
-CAN THEY SELECT OTHER SETTINGS, AND IF YES, THEN IN WHAT CASES WHAT SETTING SHOULD BE SELECTED?
+6. Optional: In *Filters* select and add the Alumio filters for transformers.
-6. Click **Add data transformer** and select the Base to Spryker transformers.
+7. Click **Add data transformer** and select the Base to Spryker transformers.
 You can select multiple transformers depending on what product information you want to import.
 For information about the available Akeneo to Base transformers, see [Base to Spryker data transformers](#base-to-spryker-data-transformers).
-7. In the **Spryker HTTP Client** field, enter the client you created at this step: [Connect SCCOS with the Middleware Powered by Alumio platform](#2-connect-sccos-with-the-middleware-powered-by-alumio-platform).
-QUESTION: DO WE REALLY SELECT THE SAME CLIENT FOR AKENEO TO BASE AND BASE TO SPRYKER?
-OR CAN THE CLIENTS BE DIFFERENT?
-8. In the **Store name** field, enter the store to which you want to import data from Akeneo.
-For example, *us_US*.
-9. Optional: In the *New From* and *New To* dates, enter the starting and ending dates of when the product should be displayed with the *New* label in your store.
-10. Optional: Select the approval status of the product.
-11. In the *Cache* field, select the cache.
-QUESION: WHAT CACHE AND IN WHICH CASES SHOULD BE SELECTED?

 ## 3. Configure the data integration path of the Akeneo PIM integration app.